-To identify the median employee in 2022, we compared the total wage compensation for all full-time, part-time, temporary and seasonal employees, excluding our CEO, as reflected in our payroll records as reported to the Internal Revenue Service on Form W-2 as of December 31, 2022, which consisted of 778 employees, all located in the United States.
+We selected our median employee as of December 31, 2023.
+To identify the median employee, we compared the total wage compensation for all full-time, part-time, temporary and seasonal employees, excluding our CEO, as reflected in our payroll records as reported to the Internal Revenue Service on Form W-2 as of December 31, 2023, which consisted of 1,022 employees, all located in the United States.
 Wages and salaries were then annualized for full-time employees that were not employed by us for the entire fiscal year.
 Other than the foregoing, we did not make any assumptions, adjustments, or estimates with respect to our employees' total wage, and used this consistently applied compensation measure to identify our median employee.
+The individual who was our median employee for our calculation in 2022 is no longer employed by us.
+In accordance with Item 402(u) of Regulation S-K, we determined that there was another similarly compensated individual as the 2022 median employee, and we have used that individual as the median employee for the calculations.
+We believe we have not had any significant changes to our employee population or our employee compensation arrangements since 2022 and we believe the selection of this individual as our median employee does not result in a significant change to our pay ratio disclosure.

-After identifying the median employee, we calculated the median employee's annual total compensation using the same SEC rules we use for calculating the annual total compensation of our CEO and other NEOs, as set forth in the 2022 Summary Compensation Table.
-In 2022, the annual total compensation of our median employee was \$47,541.
-Our CEO's annual total compensation as reported in the 2022 Summary Compensation Table was \$1,759,228.
-The resulting ratio of the total 2022 annual compensation of CEO compared to our median employee in 2022 is approximately 37:1.
+After identifying the median employee, we calculated the median employee's annual total compensation using the same SEC rules we use for calculating the annual total compensation of our CEO and other NEOs, as set forth in the 2023 Summary Compensation Table.
+In 2023, the annual total compensation of our median employee was \$44,197.
+Our CEO's annual total compensation as reported in the 2023 Summary Compensation Table was \$1,782,101.
+The resulting ratio of the total 2023 annual compensation of CEO compared to our median employee in 2023 is approximately 40:1.